grafluxe/git-continuous-integration-workflow/README.md

 This workflow is tightly based on the "feature branch workflow" model and pragmatic Continuous Integration practices.
 It's written as an overview of principles and does not rely on specific CI tools or third party applications.

 This document is useful to help teams align around a unified workflow for projects of all sizes.
-It assumes that you're already familiar with git.
+It assumes that you're already familiar with Git.

 ## Contents